Cuberick-Orion/Candidate-Reranking-CIR/README.md

 </div>

-[^1]: To be appeared, link will be updated shortly.
+[^1]: To appear, the link will be updated shortly.

 ##